equal8888/Lubuntu-audio-powertool/README.md

 3) From the tab 'System Config (OS)'
 Select Alsa compatible Browser <br>
-Install Chromium and or Palemoon to get audio from www-browser
+Install Chromium to get audio from www-browser

 4) Type in the terminal (replace "X" with the soundcard name)